Constitution of Pty Ltd company

 *[our Foreign Investment +/or Doing Business in Australia Primer + Quiz has not yet been updated to incorporate these recent FIRB changes].

-We strongly recommend that you contact us to assist you to engage the services of a registered trademark attorney.
+We strongly recommend that you contact us to assist you in engaging the services of a registered trademark attorney.

-This is a complex legal question which involves consideration of many factors so it is important to understand that legal advice is always required.
+This is a complex legal question that involves consideration of many factors so it is important to understand that legal advice is always required.

 For example: